cachewerk/homebrew-tap/README.md

-# Relay Homebrew tap
+# Homebrew tap for Relay

-Install the Relay extension for PHP using Homebrew.

-First, add the tap:
+To install the Relay extension for PHP using Homebrew, first add the tap:

 ```bash
 brew tap cachewerk/tap